Godzilla (2014 soundtrack): Future

 For the sequels in MonsterVerse, Godzilla: King of the Monsters (2019) and Godzilla vs. Kong (2021), Bear McCreary and Tom Holkenborg respectively composed the film scores for the counterparts.
-While McCreary used samples from Desplat's score in Godzilla, and had also incorporated Akira Ifukube's Godzilla themes, Holkenborg produced a new themes for Godzilla vs. Kong, disregarding Ifukube's and Desplat's themes.
+While McCreary used samples from Desplat's score in Godzilla, and had also incorporated Akira Ifukube's Godzilla themes, Holkenborg produced new themes for Godzilla vs. Kong, disregarding Ifukube's and Desplat's themes.